 OLED: The acronym for Organic Light Emitting Diode.

-Operating Range Of The Excitation Voltage: The range of temperature values within which a transducer can operate at its rated capacity and perform satisfactorily within its specifications.
+Operating Range Of The Excitation Voltage: The range of values of electrical excitation within which a transducer can operate at its rated capacity and perform satisfactorily within its datasheet specifications.

 Overload Stop: The mechanical device designed to prevent overloading or overstressing of the transducer beyond its rated capacity.

-Piezoelectric Effect: This describes the ability of certain materials to generate an electric charge in response to an applied mechanical stress.
+Piezoelectric Effect: The ability of certain materials to generate an electric charge in response to an applied mechanical stress.
 Materials that exhibit this characteristic either occur naturally or are artificially synthesized.
 Natural piezoelectric materials include berlinite, quartz, topaz and Rochelle salt, while artificial ones include barium titanate and lead zirconate.

-Piezoelectric Force Transducer: A transducer that uses the piezoelectric effect to measure an applied force or load.
-It is shown below.
+Piezoelectric Force Transducer: A transducer that uses the piezoelectric effect to measure an applied force or load, as shown in Figure 6.
 The applied force causes a proportional electrical charge to appear on the faces of the piezoelectric element.
-It is an active transducer, meaning the output power is supplied entirely by the input; hence a piezoelectric transducer does not need an external electrical excitation.
+It’s an active transducer, meaning the output power is derived entirely from the energy created by the applied force.
+It doesn’t require external excitation.

-Pneumatic Load Cell: A type of mechanical, force-balance load cell device that measures pressure or load by using a piston-cylinder arrangement.
-This arrangement uses a volume of gas housed in a confined space in the body of the cylinder to transmit pressure to a pneumatic pressure dial gauge.
-The pressure output on the gauge then shows the equivalent size of the applied load.
-The pressure output can also be to a pressure transducer instead of a gauge.
+Pneumatic Load Cell: A type of mechanical, force-balance load cell device that measures pressure or load with a piston-cylinder system.
+It uses a volume of gas housed in a confined space in the body of the cylinder to transmit pressure to a pneumatic pressure dial gauge or a pressure transducer to display the value of the applied load.

-Pressure Transducer: The device that senses physical pressure and transforms it into an equivalent output signal, usually in an electrical form.
-The pressure transducer can replace the pressure gauge present at the pressure output of a pneumatic or hydraulic load cell.
-It offers more accurate readings than a pressure gauge.
+Pressure Transducer: A device that senses pressure and transforms it into an equivalent output signal, usually in an electrical form.
+The pressure transducer can replace the pressure gauge at the output of a pneumatic or hydraulic load cell, offering more accurate readings.

-Primary Axis: The axis along which the applied load or face is designed to act.
-It is situated at the point of application of the force measurement instrument.
+Primary Axis: The axis along which the applied load is designed to act.
+It can be thought of as an imaginary line that intersects the load cell at the application point of the force measurement instrument.

-Quarter-Bridge Load Cell: The load cell type that has a single strain gauge fixed into an arm of a Wheatstone bridge circuit together with completion resistors and a dummy gauge for temperature compensation.
+Quarter-Bridge Load Cell: A type of load cell that has a single strain gauge fixed into an arm of a Wheatstone bridge circuit, together with completion resistors and a dummy gauge for temperature compensation.
+See Figure 7.

 Reference Standard: A force measurement instrument whose performance characteristics are known in relation to a primary standard.

-Reliability: The probability of the instrument performing satisfactorily under the stated conditions for a specified period of time.
+Reliability: The probability of an instrument performing satisfactorily under stated conditions for a specified period of time.